TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

    there should be an entry marked  Altera USB-Blaster

-3. Fit a jumper to the last JTAG header on your Mercury board i.e. JP7, bottom left of the board just above the Atlas connector.
+3. Fit a jumper to the header pins marked LAST JTAG JP7, bottom left of the board just above the Atlas connector.

 4. Power off your Atlas board.
 Plug just your Mercury and Ozy board into the Atlas bus.